slembcke/slembcke.github.io/_drafts/WaveSim.md

 	}
 })
 </script>

-Many waves mixed together with an FFT.
-{: style="text-align: center"}

 That looks pretty good to my eyes.
 With all the wavefronts passing one another it looks almost random, but yet it's _entirely_ predcitable.
 The waves that make up the water always have the same amplitude, and only their phase is shifted to the current time using the same method as the simpler waves from earlier.
 The only difference is now there are over a dozen waves instead of just two.
 Lets look at some psuedo-code: